12.4 Parole or Temporary Release of Prisoners Convicted of Offences Against Children

-When a prisoner convicted of offences against a child is being considered for parole or is to be released from custody on a temporary basis, the Prison Probation Officer must, in writing inform the Director of Children’s Services of the area where the prisoner is expected to reside on release, with a copy sent to the Chief Probation Officer for the area concerned.
+When a prisoner convicted of offences against a child is being considered for parole or is to be released from custody on a temporary basis, a practitioner from HMPPS must, in writing inform the Director of Children’s Services of the area where the prisoner is expected to reside on release, with a copy sent to the Head of the relevant Probation Local Delivery Unit (PDU).

-Where the prisoner is being considered for parole, the Prison Probation Officer must request comments from the Director of Children’s Services on the prisoner’s release with particular reference to the effects which release could have upon any children at the address at which the prisoner is expected to live.
+Where the prisoner is being considered for parole, the Community Probation Practitioner preparing the report, with the support as necessary of prison based probation staff must request comments from the Director of Children’s Services on the prisoner’s release with particular reference to the effects which release could have upon any children at the address at which the prisoner is expected to live.

 Depending on the risk involved, probation staff may conduct a home visit jointly with the police.